Audi Q5 35 TFSI Mk3

 Recalls and Technical Service Bulletins

-TSB 2079690 / KD2 combined software baseline update (2025 Q5/SQ5) Verify applied
+KD2 combined software baseline update, TSB 2079690 (all 2025 Q5/SQ5) Verify applied

 Warranty Status

-Factory warranty (2 years) Active on all Mk3 Q5 cars
+Factory warranty (2 years) Active on all Mk3 Q5 cars as of mid-2026

-Audi mobility/breakdown cover Active for warranty period
+Audi mobility and breakdown cover Active for the duration of the warranty period

-Rust perforation warranty 12 years from registration
+Rust perforation warranty 12 years from first registration

-Paint warranty 3 years from registration
+Paint warranty 3 years from first registration

-All Q5 Mk3 vehicles are still within the original Audi 2-year factory warranty as of early 2026.
-This is the buyer's single most important protection given the platform's early software and electrical issues.
-Extended Audi warranty cover is available and worth considering before the factory cover expires.
+All Q5 Mk3 vehicles are still within the original Audi 2-year factory warranty as of mid-2026.
+This is the buyer's single most important financial protection given the volume of documented software, ADAS, and MHEV issues on this new platform.
+Strongly consider purchasing extended Audi warranty coverage before the factory warranty expires.
+Without warranty, even software-related dealer visits cost €150-300 each.

 ↔ Also consider